 Make no mistake, this J-frame revolver isn't for the beginner shooter.
 To use this gun, you're going to need a great deal of strength of experience.
 The trigger pull is an astonishing 12 pounds!
 That in itself says a lot about who should use this gun.

 And I will freely admit that I am not able to accurately shoot a gun with a trigger that requires this much pressure.
-I like the design and the weight of J-frame guns.
-But to shoot one is a completely different story.
-Unlike the single-action Model 640 revolver, there isn't as bad a recoil to deal with.
+I like the design and weight of J-frame guns, but shooting one is a completely different story.
+Unlike the single-action Model 640 revolver, the recoil isn't as bad to deal with.

-On the Performance Center S & W Model 642, however, you definitely feel every inch of this gun.
-Again, it's great as a concealed carry revolver.
-The size and shape make it a very special gun, indeed.
-But you're going to need plenty of experience with its trigger before you are able to effectively and safely use it.
+However, on the Performance Center S&W Model 642, you definitely feel every inch of this gun.
+It's great as a concealed carry revolver due to its size and shape, but you'll need plenty of experience with its trigger before you can effectively and safely use it.

-You should also be comfortable with 38 Special guns.
-This revolver means business and requires a shooter who is capable of safely firing guns of this caliber.
+Additionally, being comfortable with 38 Special guns is crucial, as this revolver means business and requires a shooter capable of safely handling firearms of this caliber.

 Wrap Up